Chan Buddhism: Sinification of Buddhism and Taoist influences

-The first Buddhist converts in China were Taoists.
-They developed high esteem for the newly introduced Buddhist meditational techniques, and blended them with Taoist meditation.
-Representatives of early Chinese Buddhism like Sengzhao and Tao Sheng were deeply influenced by the Taoist keystone works of Laozi and Zhuangzi.
-Against this background, especially the Taoist concept of naturalness was inherited by the early Chan disciples: they equated – to some extent – the ineffable Tao and Buddha-nature, and thus, rather than feeling bound to the abstract "wisdom of the sūtras", emphasized Buddha-nature to be found in "everyday" human life, just as the Tao.
+The first local converts were Daoists.
+They developed high esteem for the newly-introduced meditation techniques, and blended them with neidan (Daoist meditation).
+Representatives of early Chinese Buddhism like Sengzhao and Tao Sheng were deeply influenced by the Daoist keystone works of Laozi and Zhuangzi.
+Against this background, especially the concept of ziran (naturalness) was inherited by early Chan disciples: they equated – to some extent – the ineffable Tao and Buddha-nature, and thus, rather than feeling bound to the abstract "wisdom of the sūtras", emphasized Buddha-nature to be found in "everyday" human life, just as the Dao.
+Daoists initially understood emptiness, śūnyatā, to be akin to the concepts wuji ('ultimate of beinglessness') and wuwei (non-action).

-Chinese Buddhism absorbed Neo-Daoist concepts as well.
-Concepts such as T'i-yung (體用 Essence and Function) and Li-shih (理事 Noumenon and Phenomenon, or Principle and Practice) first appeared in Hua-yen Buddhism, which consequently influenced Chan deeply.
-On the other hand, Taoists at first misunderstood sunyata to be akin to the Taoist non-being.

-The emerging Chinese Buddhism nevertheless had to compete with Taoism and Confucianism:
+The emerging Chinese Buddhism nevertheless had to compete with Daoism and Confucianism:

 Because Buddhism was a foreign influence, however, and everything "barbarian" was suspect, certain Chinese critics were jolted out of complacency by the spread of the dharma [...]
 In the first four centuries of the Christian Era, this barbarian influence was infiltrating China just when it was least politically stable and more vulnerable to sedition.
 As the philosophy and practice infiltrated society, many traditionalists banded together to stop the foreign influence, not so much out of intolerance (an attitude flatly rejected by both Taoism and Confucianism), but because they felt that the Chinese worldview was being turned upside down.

 One point of confusion for this new emerging Chinese Buddhism was the two truths doctrine.
 Chinese thinking took this to refer to two ontological truths: reality exists on two levels, a relative level and an absolute level.
-Taoists at first misunderstood sunyata to be akin to the Taoist non-being.
-In Indian Madhyamaka philosophy the two truths are two epistemological truths: two different ways to look at reality.
-Based on their understanding of the Mahayana Mahaparinirvana Sutra the Chinese supposed that the teaching of Buddha-nature was, as stated by that sutra, the final Buddhist teaching, and that there is an essential truth above sunyata and the two truths.
+Indian Madhyamaka philosophy also understood the two truths also as two epistemological truths: two different ways to look at reality.
+Based on their understanding of the Mahāyāna Mahāparinirvāṇa Sūtra, the Chinese supposed that the teaching of Buddha-nature was, as stated by that sutra, the final Buddhist teaching, and that there is an essential truth above sunyata and the two truths.